Technigo/project-business-site/README.md

 # Business Site

 The mission was to do a responsive business-site with a hero-header, a form and a accordion.
-I did a new website for my own company Escape House.
+I did the website with some content from my own company.

 ## The problem

-I started with a more thourough planning stage then I had in my last project.
-I had an idea that I would only use grid in this project but realised that I probably need to think of grid and flex as complements to eachother and not exclusive.
+In this project I decided to use only grid but ended up thinking that grid and flexbox complement eachother more then being exclusive.

-The hardest part for me was to get the grid to work on the accordion.
-When i realised that I needed to think of the "answers" as a part of the grid everything sorted itself, but it took some hours.
+I had some issues with the grid on the accordion since I didnt take into consideration that the answers also is a part of the grid.

-Since I choose to getelementsbyclass I got a list and then I remembered from a past JS course that I could do a for loop to do the work for me.
-The hardest part within JS was setting up the chevron arrow to change directions.
-Took a little time before realising what the active + meant in the css=D

-Loved the BEM -method and will use it for my upcomeing projects.

-If i would have had more time I would try to make another solution for the flex-containers.
-I didnt think of the fact that the background color was different for the each sections of the code which made it a bit annoying to work with since I in "desktop view" didnt want the content to take up the full width (on big screens).
+I tried to use the BEM-method to name the classes.

 ## View it live